jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/SymbolicAD.md

-The list of rewrites that will be made is intentionally limited to keep the codebase simple. `Nonlinear.SymbolicAD` is not a substitute for a Computer Agebraic System (CAS).
+The list of rewrites that will be made is intentionally limited to keep the codebase simple. `Nonlinear.SymbolicAD` is not a substitute for a Computer Algebraic System (CAS).
 For example, we do not detect the relationship ``sin(x)^2+cos(x)^2=1``:

 ```jldoctest